pszemraj/textsum/README.md

 > utility for using transformers summarization models on text docs

-An extension/generalization of the [document summarization](<https://huggingface.co/spaces/pszemraj/document-summarization>) space on huggingface.
-The purpose of this package is to provide a simple interface for using summarization models on text documents of arbitrary length.
+The purpose of this package is to provide a simple interface (python API, CLI, gradio web UI) for using summarization models on text documents of arbitrary length.

 ⚠️ **WARNING**: _This package is a WIP and is not ready for production use.
 Some things may not work yet._ ⚠️

 ## Installation

-Install the package using pip:
+Install using pip:

 ```bash
 # create a virtual environment (optional)
 pip install git+https://github.com/pszemraj/textsum.git
 ```

-The textsum package is now installed in your virtual environment.
-You can now use the CLI or UI demo (see [Usage](#usage)).
+The `textsum` package is now installed in your virtual environment.
+You can now use the CLI or python API to summarize text docs see the [Usage](#usage) section for more details.

-### Full Installation _(PDF OCR, gradio UI demo)_
+### Full Installation

-To install all the dependencies _(includes PDF OCR, gradio UI demo)_, run:
+To install all the dependencies _(includes PDF OCR, gradio UI demo, optimum, etc)_, run:

 ```bash
 git clone https://github.com/pszemraj/textsum.git